Optimization of mechanical properties and as-built quality of additive manufacturedhypereutectic Al-Si alloys using ultra-short laser pulses

 is especially important for the high demands of space applications, where structural stability and mass savings of optical

+components are as important as the optical function.
 The present investigations focus on the description of a process chain for the manufacturing of metal mirrors and metal

 housings for optical systems as telescopes or spectrometers for space applications.
 The applied powder bed fusion